-New Labour MP Janet Daby: I will oppose hard Brexit
+New Lewisham East Labour MP Janet Daby: I will oppose hard Brexit

 -

-New Labour MP Janet Daby: I will oppose hard Brexit
+New Lewisham East Labour MP Janet Daby: I will oppose hard Brexit

 Labour’s newest MP Janet Daby vowed to oppose “hard Brexit” after winning the Lewisham East by-election.